guildnews-de/gw2-embeds_wordpress/README.md

-# gw2arm-embeds
+# GW2 Embeddings

-This is a Wordpress plugin to make it easier to use the [`GW2 armory embeds`](https://github.com/madou/armory-embeds).
+This is a Wordpress-plugin to make it easier to use the [`GW2 armory embeds`](https://github.com/madou/armory-embeds).
-Simply download the zip an install it in Wordpress-Plugin-Manager.
+It adds the shortcodes `[gw2emb_amulets] [gw2emb_items] [gw2emb_skills] [gw2emb_specs] [gw2emb_traits] ` to wordpress.
+You have to fill in the parameters very similar to the original.
+See [`Armory-embeds-Storybook`](https://madou.github.io/armory-embeds) for more information.

 Be careful!
 Plugin is under development!
-Incompatibility could lead to a nonfunctional website!
+Bugs could lead to a nonfunctional website!

 # How it works

-It adds the shortcodes `[gw2emb_amulets] [gw2emb_items] [gw2emb_skills] [gw2emb_specs] [gw2emb_traits] ` to wordpress.
-You have to add the needed options similar to the original GW2 Armory Embeddings
-Supported parameters are:
+ You have to add the needed options similar to the original GW2 Armory Embeddings Supported parameters are:

 main parameter  | value                                       | original